hyrise/Cockpit/README.md

 ## Supported Systems

-The Hyrise Cockpit is mainly developed for Linux (preferrably the most current Ubuntu 20.04 LTS version).
+The Hyrise Cockpit is mainly developed for Linux (preferrably Ubuntu 20.04 LTS version).
 It also supports Mac to facilitate the local development of the Cockpit.

 ## Supported Benchmarks

-The Cockpit supports a number of benchmarks.
+The Cockpit supports a number of benchmarks (the benchmarks are meant to facilitate research, not for TPC-compliant benchmarking; e.g., the TPC-H benchmark does not include the refresh stream).

 | Benchmark  | Scale factors|
 | ------------- | ------------- |